Dzogchen Retreat: Revealing the Great Inner Connection

 • Economy Quad - Shared Bath (Shared Room) – $1,505.00

-Join world-renowned Tibetan Medicine doctor, yogi, and Yuthok Nyingthig master Dr. Nida Chenagtsang, together with renowned scholar-practitioner and leading figure on Tibetan Buddhism in the West Robert A.F.
-Thurman, PhD, for a rare Dzogchen retreat.
+Join world-renowned Tibetan Medicine doctor, yogi, and Yuthok Nyingthig master Dr. Nida Chenagtsang, for a rare Dzogchen retreat.

 This retreat offers an accessible yet profound path to Dzogchen, the Great Perfection teachings of Tibetan Buddhism.
 Rooted in the Yuthok Nyingthig lineage, the program includes teachings on Trekchöd for cutting through conceptual fixation to experience the nature of awareness, and Tögal practices with sunlight and dark retreat.
 Dr. Nida will share oral commentary from his personal retreat which are currently available only in Tibetan.

-Through daily teachings, guided meditations, contemplative dialogue, and experiential practice, Dr. Nida and Bob Thurman present Dzogchen as a living path, not dependent on intellectual mastery but on direct recognition.
-Bob Thurman’s framing and commentary will help contextualize the teachings historically, philosophically, and experientially, supporting newcomers while enriching the understanding of seasoned students.
+Through daily teachings, guided meditations, contemplative dialogue, and experiential practice, Dr. Nida presents Dzogchen as a living path, not dependent on intellectual mastery but on direct recognition.

 This retreat is appropriate for both dedicated practitioners curious about Dzogchen and its foundations, as well as advanced practitioners seeking lineage-based clarification and deeper experience.